 The Company strives to actively manage its capital structure in order to have the funds available to support its co-venturer's exploration, development, and other activities.
-The adequacy of the capital structure is assessed on an ongoing basis and adjusted as necessary after taking into consideration the Company's strategy, the commodity markets, the resource industry, economic conditions, and the associated risks.
-At June 30, 2022, Decklar's capital structure was comprised of share capital, cash and cash equivalents, accounts receivable, short-term loans, trade payables and accrued liabilities and loan notes.
+The adequacy of the capital structure is assessed on an ongoing basis.
+This assessment considers the Company's strategy, its commitments, the commodity markets, the resource industry, economic conditions, and the associated risks.
+Adjustments to our capital structure are undertaken as markets and conditions permit.
+At September 30, 2022, Decklar's capital structure was comprised of share capital, cash and cash equivalents, accounts receivable, short-term loans, trade payables and accrued liabilities and loan notes.